-Heart-pounding music, passionate romance and intimate choreography make Dirty Dancing a timeless movie and the classic story is returning to the stage later this year.
+Heart-pounding music, passionate romance and intimate choreography make Dirty Dancing a timeless movie.

 The captivating tale follows Frances “Baby” Houseman as she falls in love for the very first time with sexy dance instructor Johnny Castle while on a family holiday during the summer of 1963.
 Author Eleanor Bergstein wrote the film script after choosing the music – a wise move considering that the low-budget movie became a worldwide hit, generating two multi-platinum soundtracks that sold over 39 million copies (and still counting).

 Producer Karl Sydow, the man responsible for putting Dirty Dancing on stage, credits his daughter for his decision to oversee turning the iconic cinematic hit into a stage show.